Holding CEOs Accountable: Corporate Debt Maturity and the Timing of Vehicle Safety Recalls

-Refinancing risk influences the timing of vehicle safety-related recalls.
-To quantify firms' exogenous demand for refinancing, I use the amount of previously issued long-term debt scheduled to mature by the end of the fiscal year in which to-be-recalled products are manufactured.
-Maturing debt does not predict recall events, typically matures in the last month of a firm’s fiscal year, and strongly predicts issuance activities in the fiscal year-end.
-High-maturing-debt firms, especially those holding less cash, are more likely to delay recalls for top-selling products by 1-2 quarters to avoid credit-rating downgrades prior to refinancing.
-The findings are not driven by systematic differences between firms with different exposures to refinancing risk, survive under a difference-in-differences approach, and remain robust when the end-of-year issuances are instrumented with maturing debt.
-NHTSA does not time investigations based on firms' maturing debt.
-Firms' self-claimed event chronologies are consistent with their recall delays.
+Vehicle firms strategically time safety-related recalls in response to historically issued long-term debt prescheduled to mature by the end of the fiscal year in which defective products are manufactured.
+Maturing debt does not predict recall events, largely matures in the last month of a firm's fiscal year, and correlates with issuance activities in the fiscal year-end.
+High-maturing-debt firms delay to recall their top-selling products by 1-2 quarters to avoid credit-rating downgrades prior to refinancing.
+The findings survive under a difference-in-differences approach and are robust to the instrument of end-of-year issuances by maturing debt.
+The effect of maturing debt on recall timing is more pronounced in firms holding less cash and is attenuated by the passage of anti-takeover laws.
+Recall delay increases the likelihood of firms receiving consumer complaints.
+NHTSA does not time investigations based on corporate debt maturity structure.
+Firms' self-claimed event chronologies are consistent with their recall timing.
+Contrary to company statements and some investigation reports, top management is typically aware of product defects.

 JEL Classification: G14, G28, G32, G33, M40